-Yann LeCun's Facebook post on March 28, 2019:
+Yann LeCun's Facebook post on March 28, 2019 after receiving Turing Award ("Nobel Prize" of computing):

 "The injustice of any award is that it has to pick a small number of winners.
 But the winners are merely the visible part of an iceberg and wouldn't come to the surface without the much-larger submerged part that supports it...